jackie-mcaninch/CS445-project/README.md

 ```
 The html coverage report is available at `lib/build/reports/jacoco/test/html/index.html`

 Or, to make things easier, a Makefile has been provided in the BuyNothing directory.
 To generate the .war file only, run `make`.
 To generate and open the test report, first install `xdg-open` using apt-get and then run `make test`.
+To remove any previous builds, run `make clean`.

 (vii) Deployment instructions